yilinye/Human-versus-AI-painting/README.md

 # Human-versus-AI-painting

 ## Data
+The human and AI painting datasets used in our reseach can be accessed at https://drive.google.com/drive/folders/1ITG9zLnn2NkK1_PS7B9UBa5DitXrawum?usp=sharing

 ## Latent Space Embedding
 Run the code in Latent_Space_Embedding.ipynb to compute and save the high-dimensional embedding and the dimension reduction results for painting images.